Prushka/Trading-System/phase2/README.md

 2. Monetize the system.
 In other words, give users the option to sell or trade items.
 3. Administrative users can manage, edit Items, Users, assign Permissions, manage SupportTickets.
 4. Multi-Way trade (unlimited participants).
 5. Permissions and PermissionGroup.
 Enforced Permission for every operation a User operates.
-PermissionGroups include Banned / Guest etc.
+PermissionGroups include Banned / Guest / System etc.
 6. JavaFX GUI and the following:
-    - Filter Market / Inventory / Cart / Users / using a combination of TextFields, ComboBoxes, CheckBoxes etc.
+    - Filter Market / Inventory / Cart / Users using a combination of TextFields, ComboBoxes, CheckBoxes, Toggle etc. (They will work together to process a single list)
     - Edit values directly in TableView.
 This includes editing a column with a TextField or a ComboBox.
-Experiment this with editing Users using administrative account or edit Items in Inventory etc.
+    - Experiment this with editing Users using administrative account or edit Items in Inventory etc. (by double clicking it)
 7. Concurrency, auto-reload and asynchronous database executions
 8. Support Tickets
 9. Mandatory Extensions